 In 2019, the region's workforce totaled 86,150 individuals, a larger number than those individuals employed within the LCRV region.
 The majority of LCRV region residents (67.7 %) commuted outside of the region for work.
 The majority of the region's workers travel northbound for work, with 10.4 % employed in Middletown and 7.1 % in Hartford.
 Meriden, East Hartford, New Britain, and Newington are also large employment hubs for the region's residents.
 With easy access to I-95 for the southernmost municipalities, it is surprising that only 4.4 % of the region's workers commute to New Haven, 1.6 % to Groton, and 1.2 % to New London.
 See Maps 2.2 and 2.3 for a visual depiction of the region's travel to work flows.

 These commuting trends call for better connectivity between the region and employment hubs to the North.
-The demand for better connectivity is evidenced by the frequent congestion during commuting hours on Route 9 in the Middletown area, as well as traffic buildup on the I-91 on and off ramps in Cromwell.
+The demand for better connectivity is evidenced by the

 TABLE 2.7 Population Density in the LCRV Region, 1980-2020